 The goal of this Columbia Core Curriculum course is to introduce students to the way scientists think.
 As they delve into questions drawn from fields as varied as neuroscience and astrophysics, students learn why scientists cultivate a sense of scale, why they like to convert data to graphs, and why they are so careful to differentiate correlation from causation.
 Along the way, students are invited to think about how science might contribute answers to old questions (what is the place of our species in the universe?) and new ones (is continued industrialization an environmentally sustainable proposition?)

-Foundations of Science (SCNC UN1212) satisfies both the QR requirement and one course of the science requirement when passed with a letter-grade of C or above.
+Frontiers of Science: Discussion (SCNC CC1100) satisfies both the QR requirement and one course of the science requirement when passed with a letter-grade of C or above.
 To enroll in Frontiers of Science, students must meet at least one of the following requirements:

 - Score of 16 or higher on the GS Quantitative Reasoning Exam

 - SAT Math score of 600 or higher within the last three years